 What we packed

-We have only been to Crested Butte in the summer.
-We wore hiking gear during the day and casual clothes at night.
+Crested Butte is very casual.
+We always wear athletic clothes (hiking gear, snow gear, etc) during the day and casual clothes at night.
 Since it’s in the mountains it does get chillier at night.
-We recommend bringing a light jacket or sweater.
 Check out our recommendations for travel clothing and essentials.

 We hope you enjoyed our Crested Butte travel guide.
 Leave a comment below or contact us for any questions.
 If you are looking to explore more of Colorado, then you should also check out our post on Steamboat Springs.